zwave-js/node-zwave-js/docs/troubleshooting/index.md

 🐛 [Problems with 700 series sticks](troubleshooting/otw-upgrade.md)

+🐛 [Nonsensical values appear randomly](troubleshooting/nonsensical-values.md), like water flow sensors on an electrical outlet, or CO<sub>2</sub> readings on a motion sensor.

 🐛 [Missing updates from a device](troubleshooting/no-updates.md), e.g. when toggling it physically

 🐛 [Configuration parameters are missing or wrong](troubleshooting/missing-config-params.md)